Aetna modified CPB 0717 covering volatile organic compound (VOC) analysis, effective November 27, 2025. Here's what billing teams need to know.

 This policy is now in effect (since 2025-11-27).
 Verify your claims match the updated criteria above.

-Aetna VOC Analysis Billing Guidelines and Action Items 2025
+Aetna Volatile Organic Compound Billing Guidelines and Action Items 2025

-This policy has a November 27, 2025 effective date.
-If your team has submitted VOC analysis claims to Aetna after that date, pull those claims now.
+The effective date is November 27, 2025.
+If your team has already submitted VOC analysis claims for Aetna members after that date, start there.

 #Action Item